-By incorporating a separation module into the flow injection manifold we can include a separation-dialysis, gaseous diffusion and liquid-liquid extractions are examples-in a flow injection analysis.
+By incorporating a separation module in the flow injection manifold we can include a separation-dialysis, gaseous diffusion and liquid-liquid extractions are examples-into a flow injection analysis.
 Although these separations are never complete, they are reproducible if we carefully control the experimental conditions.

 Dialysis and gaseous diffusion are accomplished by placing a semipermeable membrane between the carrier stream containing the sample and an acceptor stream, as shown in Figure 13.28.
-As the sample stream passes through the separation module, a portion of those species that can cross the semipermeable membrane do so, entering the acceptor stream.
+As the sample stream passes through the separation module, a portion of those species capable of crossing the semipermeable membrane do so, entering the acceptor stream.
 This type of separation module is common for the analysis of clinical samples, such as serum and urine, where a dialysis membrane separates the analyte from its complex matrix.
-Semipermeable gaseous diffusion membranes are used for the determination of ammonia and carbon dioxide in blood.
-For example, ammonia is determined by injecting the sample into a carrier stream of aqueous NaOH.
-Ammonia diffuses across the semipermeable membrane into an acceptor stream that contains an acid-base indicator.
-The resulting acid-base reaction between ammonia and the indicator is monitored spectrophotometrically.
+Semipermeable gaseous diffusion membranes